ANIMAL ANATOMY and PHYSIOLOGY BAG101

 Ovarian hormones include oestrogen, progesterone and relaxin.
 The first two hormones are steroids and the last is a protein hormone.

-Oestrogen prepare the reproductive tract for reproduction.
-They also produce many secondary sexual characteristics such as the enlargement of the mammary glands at puberty.
+Oestrogen prepares the reproductive tract for reproduction.
+This also produces many secondary sexual characteristics such as the enlargement of the mammary glands at puberty.

 Progesterone also prepares the reproductive tract for pregnancy and activates the mammary glands to secrete milk.
 This hormone will suppress ovulation while the female is pregnant.
 Oestrogen and progesterone are released at different times in a cycle that is repeated until fertilisation takes place.
 After pregnancy and birth, the cycle sets up again.